KhizarJamshaidIqbal/ResNet_Models/README.md

 # ResNet_Models
+-Achieve Validation accuracy for these Models(That Represent that is the Higest Accuracy on these Models)
   - ResNet50
     - Validation Accuracy = 14
   - ResNet50V2
     - Validation Accuracy = 77
   - ResNet101
     - Validation Accuracy = 27